-My first reporting appeared across 14 pages in the July-August 2020 printed edition of Vanity Fair.
+My first reporting of the story appeared across 14 pages in the July-August 2020 printed edition of Vanity Fair.
 The day after it was published I began writing what turned into “Homicide At Rough Point,” a 438 page book proving that the fabulously wealthy tobacco, aluminum and energy heiress, whose family founded Duke University, had gotten away with intent-to-kill murder.
 For an overview watch the YouTube Video.

 UNCOVERING A TRUE CRIME SCANDAL